amitlisha/HexaGen/docs/USAGE.md

 <img src="board_examples/simple_purple_shape.png" alt="simple purple shape" width="40%" height="40%">

 ### Attributes
+A `Shape` object has the following read-only attributes:
 - tiles: the list of `Tile` object composing the shape
 - columns: the list of columns of the tiles composing the shape
 - rows: the list of rows of the tiles composing the shape